 This course is equivalent to PEMAC Maintenance Management Module 6: Maintenance Work Management.
-Planning, scheduling and work coordination form the foundation to the maintenance department's ability to add value to the goods and/or services of its employer and customers.
-Effective planning and scheduling ensure that the right things are done at the right time using the right resources and the right tools in an effort to enhance process reliability while minimizing interruptions to production processes and/or services.
-This module provides a study of the fundamental principles of the planning and scheduling process in addition to the basics of planning, scheduling and work coordination methods.
-Upon completion of this module, participants will have a sound understanding of planning and scheduling tools and how to apply them to effectively transition from reactive to proactive maintenance and physical asset management.
-Key learning elements include effective use of resources, aligning maintenance activities with production or service schedules, developing and documenting maintenance strategies and integrating proactive maintenance tactics.
+Effective Work Management ensures that the right maintenance work is done on the correct assets, at the right time, using the right resources and the right tools.
+This module provides a study of the fundamental principles of the work management process in addition to the basics of planning, scheduling and work coordination methods.
+Upon completion of this module, participants will have a sound understanding of work management processes, practices and tools, and how to effectively apply them to achieve the goals of improving reliability while minimizing interruptions to production processes and/ or services.
+Topics include: proper prioritization of identified work; effective use of resources; aligning maintenance activities with production or service schedules; integrating proactive maintenance tactics; developing and documenting maintenance strategies; and integrating proactive maintenance tactics.

 Students are required to purchase textbook/workbook prior to first class.
-All materials are available at the BCIT bookstore: www.bcitbookstore.ca/bcit/ Textbook: Maintenance Planning, Coordination and Scheduling – 2nd Edition, Don Nyman/Joel Levitt Workbook: Version 11.01 BCIT reserves the right to cancel courses.
+All materials are available at the BCIT bookstore: www.bcitbookstore.ca/bcit/ Please contact the Program Assistant at firstname.lastname@example.org for more details regarding the course material such as textbooks.
+Please note: The delivery format for this course changed from in-person/in-class to ONLINE DELIVERY for the Winter term.
+This is an instructor-led online course.
+Upon registration, please visit the Learning Hub (learn.bcit.ca) for further information regarding course material(s).
+BCIT reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.